leanprover-community/blog/posts/basic-probabliity-in-lean.md

 In that code we defined a random variable `X` from the measurable space `Ω` to `ℝ` (for which the typeclass inference system finds a measurable space instance). `hX` states that `X` is measurable, which is necessary for most manipulations.

 TODO

+## Expectation of a random variable

+TODO

+TODO: Lebesgue and Bochner integrals

 ## Discrete probability